High-spin measurements in an arbitrary two-qudit state: Spin correlation matrix for an arbitrary two-qudit state

 \section{Spin correlation matrix for an arbitrary two-qudit state}

-In this section, let us specify the elements of the spin-$s$ correlation matrix (\ref{10}) for an arbitrary two-qudit state $\rho_{d\times d}$, pure or mixed.
+In this section, we specify the elements of the spin-$s$ correlation matrix (\ref{10}) for an arbitrary two-qudit state $\rho_{d\times d}$, pure and mixed.
 Note that if a two-qudit state is invariant under the permutation of the Hilbert spaces in the tensor product $\mathbb{C}^{d}\otimes\mathbb{C}^{d}$, then by relation $(\ref{10}$) its spin-$s$ correlation matrix is symmetric.